Jefferson Trust Company

 The Jefferson Trust Company is a historic building located in Hoboken, Hudson County, New Jersey, United States.
 The building was built in 1912 and was added to the National Register of Historic Places on February 13, 1986.
-The original trust company failed during the Great Depression and the building passed on to a succession of owners.
-The building was constructed using granite and brick.
+The structure was constructed using granite and brick.
 Much of the original plaster interior remains intact.
-The building underwent a renovation into luxury condos in the 2000s.
+The building was restored in the early 1980s and underwent a renovation into luxury condos in the late 2000s.